What is psychosis?

 I just like to ponder, as anybody who knows me knows.
 I have always pondered about things of interest and life in general.

 That wasn’t the problem though.
 The negative thoughts from my work environment were now in the mix.

 This is what caused this new sensation in my head, something I had never previously experienced before.
 Anyway, I can see the humorous side in this now, looking back with a clear and more educated mind in this fascinating field of mental health.

-Every other thought I had locked away, both recent and from my childhood were opened – The Domino Effect.
+Every other thought I had locked away, both recent and from my childhood, was opened – the domino effect.

 This is when my wife knew there was something seriously wrong mentally with me.
-To this day I thank her for having me admitted to St. Patrick’s Mental Health Services on that same day.
+To this day, I thank her for having me admitted to St Patrick’s Mental Health Services (SPMHS) on that same day.

 Anyway, here I am and it is 11 years later.
 I am 44 and talking about these previous events in my life.
-I know that the only reason I am openly sharing this part of me is because of the intervention taken by my ex-wife, the staff in St. Patrick’s Mental Services who helped me manage my condition through their dedication to this field of mental health and lastly, my own interest to educate myself on this condition.
+I know that the only reason I am openly sharing this part of me is because of the intervention taken by my ex-wife, the staff in SPMHS who helped me manage my condition through their dedication to this field of mental health, and lastly, my own interest to educate myself on this condition.

 With help, I have learned how to detect these triggers so that I can remove myself from its path, but I still have to be vigilant of my condition.

 Continue to…A Diagnosis of Schizophrenia but Still Just Me